-As a Student of Heritage Academy:
+As a Student of Heritage Academy, I pledge to the following commitments:

 I will think, work, and live (with God's help) in a way that honors Jesus Christ, myself, my family, my friends, and my school.

 I will work with diligence to complete my classwork, homework, study, and read every day so that I am well prepared to learn, and I will do it with a positive mindset.
 I will maintain the biblical standards of honesty and integrity.